 Until 1891 the land where Sunnyside would be laid out was used for dairy grazing and farming.
-That year the Sunnyside Land Company was formed, and streets and lots mapped out, with Behrend Joost as its president.
+That year the Sunnyside Land Company was formed, and streets and lots mapped out for the tract, with Behrend Joost as its president.
 There was no concerted development during those early years.
 Joost pursued instead his real money-making project of establishing the first electric streetcar line in San Francisco, which involved building the Sunnyside Powerhouse at the corner of Circular Ave and Sunnyside Avenue (later Monterey Blvd) in 1892.

 A few brave families and individual carpenters did build houses in Sunnyside, but most lots were sold to investors looking for profits.
 Basics like paved streets, sewers,